pankajbisht/openEditor/README.md

-# What is openEdit ?
+# What is openEditor ?

-openEdit is a cool editor to work on javascript canvas api.
+openEditor is a cool editor to work on javascript canvas api.
 Here you have two panel left and right. left for preview screen and right for code section.
 After write code on right side just focus out cursor from code panel your output will appear on preview screen.

 In openEdit we have lots of method to achieve canvas api functionality.